Body

-Luo’s focus is on the agricultural emissions of nitrogen and how they impact air quality and climate, as well mitigation strategies.
-Luo has developed an integrated environmental assessment framework of agricultural nitrogen emissions.
+Luo’s focus is on the agricultural emissions of nitrogen and how they impact air quality and climate, as well as mitigation strategies.
+Luo developed an integrated environmental assessment framework of agricultural nitrogen emissions.
 This framework links an agroecosystem model with a reduced-form air quality health effects model and includes the social cost of greenhouse gases.
-Using this framework, Luo has analyzed the adverse impacts of agricultural nitrogen emissions, which indicates mitigation strategies for agricultural nitrogen emissions should jointly consider air quality and climate impacts.
+Using this framework, Luo analyzed the adverse impacts of agricultural nitrogen emissions, which indicates mitigation strategies for agricultural nitrogen emissions should jointly consider air quality and climate impacts.

-She said, “But after listening to other presenters at the conference-- I re-evaluated my own level of oral communication.
+She said, “But after listening to other presenters at the conference — I re-evaluated my own level of oral communication.
 I knew it was critical to communicate research ideas clearly in English.
 How could I learn to speak like a native?”

 “As a graduate student, most of my time is spent in research, writing, and reading.
 Communication also involves reading the body language of others and being able to speak distinctly — skills I tried to work on informally with my peers, or during in-person team meetings,” said Luo.

 “The Intensive Oral Communication Coaching program opened at the right time for me,” she said.
 “With its combination of one-on-one coaching, group conversations, and a software program I could use on my own, I found my confidence and my communication improving with every session.
-Our instructor, Katerina Belik, was especially helpful in giving me a single suggestion each week — something concrete to work on before our next meeting.
+Our instructor, Katerina Belik (opens in a new tab), was especially helpful in giving me a single suggestion each week — something concrete to work on before our next meeting.

-She said when a user doesn’t achieve 100% accuracy, the software program uses visual cues to indicate where the pronunciation lapse is occurring --such as which part of the word was incorrect, where to place the tongue, or how to form a circle with the lips.
+She said when a user doesn’t achieve **100%** accuracy, the software program uses visual cues to indicate where the pronunciation lapse is occurring — such as which part of the word was incorrect, where to place the tongue, or how to form a circle with the lips.

 “The IOCC program has helped me feel more confident in discussing difficult concepts, and it is easy to correlate the amount of time I practice to my accuracy score,” said Luo.
 “The software shows the length of time spent in the exercises — like 15 minutes yesterday and 30 minutes today — which is a good incentive to schedule my practice time and track my study plan.